abinit/abinit/doc/mkdocs-tutorials/gw1.md

 the calculation of the ground state density, the Kohn Sham band structure, the screening, and the GW corrections.
 We use reasonable values for the parameters of the calculation.
 The discussion on the convergence tests is postponed to the next paragraphs.
-We will see that GW calculations are MUCH MORE time- consuming than the computation of the Kohn-Sham eigenvalues.
+We will see that GW calculations are **much more** time-consuming than the computation of the Kohn-Sham eigenvalues.

 So, let us run immediately this calculation, and while it is running, we will explain what has been done.